 Feed Media Inc. Standard Terms and Conditions

-These Standard Terms and Conditions (this “Agreement”) are incorporated by reference into and made a part of the Feed Media Inc. Order Form (the “Order Form”) entered into by and between the Client named on the Order Form (“Client”) and Feed Media Inc., a Delaware corporation with offices at 845 Market Street #450 San Francisco, CA 94133 (“Feed.FM”), as of the “Effective Date” identified in the signature block in the Order Form.
-This Agreement sets forth the terms and conditions pursuant to which Feed.FM will provide the Services and API (both, as defined below) to Client and establishes a binding legal contract between Client and Feed.FM.
+These Standard Terms and Conditions (this “Agreement”) are incorporated by reference into and made a part of the Feed Media Inc. SOW (the “Statement of Work”) entered into by and between the Customer named on the SOW (“Customer”) and Feed Media Inc., a Delaware corporation with offices at 2001 Clayton Road, Suite 200, Concord, CA 94520 (“Feed.fm”), as of the “Effective Date” identified in the signature block in the SOW.
+This Agreement sets forth the terms and conditions pursuant to which Feed.fm will provide the Services and API (both, as defined below) to Customer and establishes a binding legal contract between Customer and Feed.fm.

-1.2 “API Content” means all Content obtained by Client via the API for use in connection with the Services.
+1.2 “API Content” means all Content obtained by Customer via the API for use in connection with the Services.

 1.3 “Content” means musical works, sound recordings and Metadata associated therewith.